 The 2026 FX Definitions, published jointly by ISDA and EMTA, keep the many parts of the 1998 definitions that worked well, but revise certain aspects where market participants needed updates.

 Importantly, the updated definitions consolidate the significant ISDA and EMTA documentation published since 1998 into an integrated document and eliminate the need for separate master confirmation agreements (MCAs).
-This will make it fundamentally easier and more efficient to use the definitions – rather than trawl through the main definitional booklet plus any additional provisions and supplements that may be relevant, firms will be able to find everything in a single document.
+This will make it fundamentally easier and more efficient to use the definitions – rather than trawl through the main definitional booklet plus any additional provisions, supplements and recommended market practices that may be relevant, firms will be able to find everything in a single document and won’t have to maintain thousands of bilateral MCAs.
 What’s more, the definitions have been published in digital form on the ISDA MyLibrary platform, making it easier to navigate and search for key provisions online, but also allowing a revised version of the definitions to be published in full each time a future update is required, with users able to compare changes against previous versions.

 Other important changes have been made.
 The 2026 FX Definitions include revisions to disruption events and fallbacks for deliverable transactions and incorporate the EMTA template terms and market practices for non-deliverable FX transactions.
 They also contain provisions for calendar adjustment events and align the calculation agent standards with those in the 2021 ISDA Interest Rate Derivatives Definitions.